sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 Any other questions about monitoring and performance for managed instance deployment should be routed to the [Cloud team](../../../engineering/teams/../../cloud/index.md).

+### Cody

+**Keywords**: `embeddings`, `LLMs`, `anthropic`, `openAI`

+At the moment, Cody as a single entity exists as various products (Cody for web, Cody for VS Code, Cody App, etc...), and which issues go where is not cut and dry.
+For the time being, summarize your question in #ask-cody and they will send you in the right direction.

 ### Code host connections

 **Keywords**: `code host`, `cloning`, `syncing`, `token`, `GitHub`, `GitLab`, `Bitbucket`, `Phabricator`, `Gerrit`, `repository`, `project`, `Perforce`, `src-expose`, `src serve-git`